Trusted WordPress tutorials, when you need them most.

 Create new directory

-You need to be careful when choosing the name for your subdirectory.
-This will be part of your new WordPress site’s URL and what your users will type in their browsers to reach this website.
+Now, be careful when choosing the name for your subdirectory.
+This name will become part of your new WordPress site’s URL, and it’s what people will type into their browsers to visit this specific website.

 New subdirectory created